 - The largest bank is Agribank, in terms of total assets, customer base and branch network.

 - The government has launched an initiative to consolidate and restructure its banking sector.
+This involves floating shares in the state-owned banks.

-- Residents: May hold foreign-exchange accounts domestically and overseas, with prior approval from the State Bank of Vietnam for overseas accounts.
+- Residents may hold foreign-exchange accounts domestically and overseas, with prior approval from the State Bank of Vietnam for overseas accounts.
 Residents may hold domestic currency accounts onshore only, but they are convertible to foreign currency.

-- Non-residents: May hold foreign currency and domestic currency accounts.
+- Non-residents may hold foreign currency and domestic currency accounts.

 Legal and Regulatory